 Revolutionary Leap in Quantum Computing!
-Will ZuriQ Redefine the Future? - YaNoticias
+Will ZuriQ Redefine the Future? - YANoticias

 Understanding the New Frontier of Computing

-ZuriQ’s CEO, Pavel Hrmo, emphasizes that the current market lacks the capabilities to scale devices beyond 20-40 qubits for profitable applications.
+ZuriQ’s CEO, Pavel Hrmo, emphasises that the current market lacks the capabilities to scale devices beyond 20-40 qubits for profitable applications.
 He highlights the necessity for long-term growth in quantum computing.

 The strength of quantum computers lies in their qubits, which can simultaneously represent multiple states compared to traditional binary bits.
 This adaptability allows them to tackle a wide range of problems at unprecedented speeds.